quora/asynq/README.rst

 The framework requires usage of the ``@asynq()`` decorator on all asynchronous functions.
 This decorator wraps the generator function so that it can be called like a normal, synchronous function.
-It also creates a ``.async`` attribute on the function that allows calling the function asynchronously.
+It also creates a ``.asynq`` attribute on the function that allows calling the function asynchronously.
 Calling this attribute will return an ``AsyncTask`` object corresponding to the function.